brunocyh/Online_Job_Scrapper/README.md

 Early-2018 version:
 - Does the job (polite policy applies!
 I hate spamming web hosts)
 - Focus on job hunts in Australia
-- Supports -- AU: Neuvoo, Seek, Gumtree, Indeed
+- Purpose: Facilitate myself to find jobs
 - Acheivement: saved me heaps of time in browsing various jobboards; also landed me internship and eventually a software engineer position

 Mid-2019 version:
 - Refactored the entire architecture, extensible for other application
 - Enhance performance
-- Unit tests included
+- Critical tests included
-- Additional jobboard support: Stackoverflow
-- Additional countries supported: HK, SG
+- Purpose: Training my refactor skills

 ** NOTE:
 Due to privacy issue, all job data were not published.
 This project is built for fun and entirely for personal use only.